 - 2 lbs. boneless skinless chicken breasts

-- 2 tablespoons southwestern or taco seasoning - this is my favorite blend!
+- 2 tablespoons southwestern or taco seasoning

 - 30 small corn tortillas